 Despite its title, Lloyd’s of London is not about the creation of the famous insurance company.
 It’s an entirely fictional period piece that toys with real historical events.
 Various historical figures — Horatio Nelson, Benjamin Franklin, etc. — come in and out of the story, entertainingly interacting with the film’s fictional characters.
 The movie is filled with adventure and intrigue, and you do learn a thing or two about England during the reign of King George III.

-Top-billed Bartholomew is only in the movie for about thirty minutes.
-The billing reflects the actor’s popularity.
-The real star of the film is fourth-billed Power; the role made him an overnight sensation.
+Top-billed Freddie Bartholomew is only in the movie for about thirty minutes — the billing reflects the actor’s popularity.
+The real star of the film is fourth-billed Tyrone Power; the role made him an overnight sensation.
 Despite his inexperience, Power does a good job carrying such an elaborate production on his shoulders.

+Madeleine Carroll adds panache to her window-dressing role.
+Carroll is very charismatic in an underdeveloped character.
 George Sanders (All About Eve), making his American film debut, plays a deliciously villainous fop.
-Carroll adds a bit of depth to her window-dressing role.
 The fantastic cast also includes veterans C. Aubrey Smith (The Prisoner of Zenda), Una O’Connor (The Adventures of Robin Hood), E.E.
 Clive (The Invisible Man), and Montagu Love (Gunga Din).

 Conclusions & Final Thoughts: